Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/03/the-phase-precision-premise.md

     - 'Product Management'
 ---

 When I worked on the technical side of software development, I talked a great deal about [\#NoEstimates](/tag/noestimates/).
-I’m now on the business side of software development (in charge of all products and data for a global <abbr title="Software as a Service">SaaS</abbr> provider).
+I’m now on the business side of software development (in charge of all products and data for a global :abbr[SaaS]{title="Software as a Service"} provider).
 I thought it would be a good time to revisit estimates and put them in context using the Phase Precision Premise.

 :::div{.inset}
 :img{src="/img/2019/03/payback-chart.jpg" alt="A chart detailing payback periods"}